THUNLP-MT/THUMT/README.md

 ## Prerequisite

 * Python 3
-* TensorFlow v2 (CPU version, for data reading only)
 * PyTorch
+* TensorFlow-CPU 2.0 (for data reading, do NOT use GPU version)

 ## Features